 If you want to see more around South Melbourne you can head east to the centre of the South Melbourne suburb.
 There is the beautiful Albert Park with a lake with black swans.
 This is the place where the Melbourne Formula Grand Prix races are held each year in March.

-If you like you can continue further south to the beach suburb of St Kilda that also has penguins hiding at the end of the pier.
+If you like you can continue south to the beach suburb of St Kilda that also has penguins hiding at the end of the pier.
 On your way back (take the tram) you can stop and see the Royal Botanic Gardens which you can read about here.

 —————————————————-